Air Conditioning / Alternating Current

 Water Shut Off

-When one of our products with a PIR is set to Absense detection The PIR is programmed to sense when they have left the room.
-When they enter the room the person switches on the heating which activates the programme.
+When one of our products with a PIR sensor (Passive Infrared) is set to Absense detection the PIR is programmed to sense when occupants have left the room.
+When they enter the room they switch on the heating which activates the programme.
 On leaving the room the detector switches the heater to setback automatically.
 The heating control can also be switched off manually.
 Greater energy savings are made when Absence detection is employed.

 A product suitable for mounting on the end of battens, highbays and linear style fixtures.